advertise

 Vanislander / Activities / Kayaking / Beaver Harbour (Fort Rupert) kayaking

-Kayaking in Beaver Harbour
+Beaver Harbour Kayaking

 Nestled just east of Port Hardy on Vancouver Island, Beaver Harbour is a kayaker’s dream.
 This serene spot, once home to Fort Rupert built by the Hudson’s Bay Company in 1849, blends natural beauty with a fascinating past.
 The Hudson’s Bay Company came here after coal was discovered, but mining flopped, and the miners moved to Nanaimo.
 Today, a small community of Native and non-Native folks lives here, rooted in that history.
 With 177 cm (70 inches) of annual rain—twice what Nanaimo gets—most falls in winter, leaving summer perfect for paddling.
 If it’s too windy to kayak, try the 7-km (4.3-mi) Tex Lyon trail to Dillon Point, a fun hike with a picnic site at the end and Basket Eaters’ Cove halfway—named after a family’s tall tale of clams eating through their baskets!